Understanding the .NET Framework

 This course series is designed for developers who have been introduced to C#, and want to develop a deeper understanding of the foundation upon which every .NET application is built.

-Developers who have no prior experience with C# may want to check out one of our beginner level courses on that topic before proceeding with this learning path, such as C# From Scratch by Jesse Liberty, or C# Fundamentals with C# 5.0 by Scott Allen.
+Developers who have no prior experience with C# may want to check out one of our beginner level courses on that topic before proceeding with this editor's playlist, such as C# From Scratch by Jesse Liberty, or C# Fundamentals with C# 5.0 by Scott Allen.
 We also offer several course series that provide comprehensive guidance through our exhaustive C# library.

 |CLR Fundamentals||4h 20m|